Global Nuclear Industry Performance

 Figure 2 Nuclear electricity generated by region

-In 2023 the end-of-year capacity of operable nuclear power plants was 392 GWe, down one gigawatt on 2022.
-This includes 20 GWe of capacity in Japan and less than 1 GWe capacity in India where the status is categorized as 'Suspended Operation' by the International Atomic Energy Agency (IAEA).
+In 2024 the end-of-year capacity of operable nuclear power plants was 398 GWe, up 6 GWe on the 392 GWe at the end of 2023.
+This includes 19 GWe of capacity in Japan and less than 1 GWe capacity in India where the status is categorized as 'Suspended Operation' by the International Atomic Energy Agency (IAEA).

 Africa Asia East